taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/modding/note-splashes.md

 ---
 author: Microkat (KadePleaseHelpMe)
 desc: How to make custom note splashes.
-lastUpdated: 2024-10-12, 21:54EDT
+lastUpdated: 2024-10-12, 21:54:27 EDT
 title: Note splashes
 ---
-# Note splashes

 Apparently nobody else is taking this task so I guess I'll do it

-### WELCOME TO NOTE SPLASHES !!!!1!
+# WELCOME TO CUSTOM NOTE SPLASHES !!!!1!

-First thing's first, you need your .png and your .xml files (located in assets/images/game/splashes) Here's an example:
+First thing's first, you need your .png and your .xml files (located in assets/images/game/splashes/...)
+Here's an example:
 ![Screenshot 2024-10-12 202850](https://github.com/user-attachments/assets/1d07e462-a622-49d7-bcd6-fb5862770e3e)
 ![Screenshot 2024-10-12 202844](https://github.com/user-attachments/assets/ea54cfae-d007-4c63-a879-50a8bfc15026)